 Large, well filled clusters of tender, melting reddish fruit with outstanding mild, fruity flavour.
 Certain years they may not develop a deep dark red colour but the flavour remains great.
 Sweet mid-sized berries are matchless for fresh eating and store well.
 Vigorous and dependable, Reliance has the finest quality of any seedless and is one of the more hardy.

-SELF-FERTILE | ZONE 4/5 | HARVEST: EARLY SEPT.224-68422 year old vine seedless variety.
+SELF-FERTILE | ZONE 4/5 | HARVEST: EARLY SEPT.
+224-6841 1 year old vine most cold hardy seedless variety.
 Easy to grow, very good disease resistance and not excessively vigorous.

 SOMERSET